jasonfrowe/RPMegaFighter/README.md

 weapon.
 With its high rate of
 fire, it is very effective against fighters at close and far range.

+The **C** button fires a spread shot of 3 projectiles.
+It is very effective against close-by enemies and enemies travelling in packs.
+It has a much slower rate of fire.

 ## Levels
 As you progress through levels, the difficulty